Pixel art: Techniques

-Pixel art typically involves a more careful and deliberate placement of pixels compared to other forms of digital art.
-Artists use different brush sizes (e.g. 1x1 or 2x2 pixels) and a variety of tools, such as free-hand / pencil, lines, and rectangles.
+Pixel art typically involves more careful and deliberate placement of pixels compared to other forms of digital art.
+Artists use different brush sizes (e.g. 1x1 or 2x2 pixels) and a variety of tools, such as free-hand/pencil, lines, and rectangles.
 One key difference between pixel art and other digital art is that pixel artists tend to apply a single color at a time, avoiding tools such as soft edges, smudging, and blurring.
 Agreeing on which tools and techniques are considered non-pixel art (NPA) is something that has caused considerable disagreement in the past.
 For example, applying layers with different filters that adjust hue or light values is considered a non-pixel art technique, but the resulting art may still be considered pixel art if there's a clear foundation of deliberate placement of pixels.
 To preserve the careful pixel placement, pixel art is preferably stored in a file format utilizing lossless data compression.
 The JPEG format, for example, is often avoided because of its compression, as it introduces visible artifacts in the image.

 Different restrictions are central to pixel art, and these are often traced back to technical limitations of hardware such as Amiga, Commodore 64, NES, and early computers.
 The two most common restrictions are resolution and palette, and pixel artists often work with a significantly reduced canvas size and number of colors compared to other digital artists.
 (Lee, p.
 276) Examples include Commodore 64 restrictions (320x200 resolution, 16 colors), original ZX Spectrum restrictions (256x192 pixels, 15 colors), and GameBoy restrictions (160x144 pixels, 4 colors).

-Some artists start the process of pixelling by drawing line-art, while others begin by blocking in simple shapes and big clusters.
+Some artists start the process of pixelling by drawing line art, while others begin by blocking in simple shapes and big clusters.
 Traditionally, pixel art was done on a single layer, similar to painting on a canvas, but modern software permits work with multiple layers, potentially adding animation or transparency to the foreground while keeping a static background.

-To deal with the various restrictions of pixel art, such as reduced resolution or colors, pixel artists have traditionally employed a number of techniques specific to the artform.
-One widely used technique is dithering, combining two colors in a repeating pixel pattern, such as checkerboard or stripes, to effectively create a third color when seen from a distance.
-Other common techniques include anti-aliasing (AA), where strong edges are manually softened by manually placing pixels, and sub-pixelling, changing colors of pixels to create an illusion of movement.
+To deal with the various restrictions of pixel art, such as reduced resolution or colors, pixel artists have traditionally employed several techniques specific to the art form.
+One widely used technique is dithering, commonly using noise or a repeating pattern such as a checkerboard or lines to create a third color when seen from a distance.
+Other common techniques include anti-aliasing (AA) where strong edges are softened by manually placing pixels, and sub-pixelling, changing the colors of pixels to create an illusion of movement.